ReubenStr0bel/Wordlet/TESTING.md

 });
 ```

-Remember to adjust the `fs.readFileSync()` to the specific file you'd like you test.
-The example above is testing the `index.html` file.

-Finally, at the bottom of the script file where your primary scripts are written, include the following at the very bottom of the file.
-Make sure to include the name of all of your functions that are being tested in the `.test.js` file.
+Finally, at the bottom of the script file where the primary scripts are written, include the following.
+The names of all of the functions that are being tested in the `.test.js` file should be included here.

 ```js
 if (typeof module !== "undefined") module.exports = {